The Basics

 The Charleston is a structured tile exchange that happens at the beginning of every American Mahjong game, before any tiles are drawn from the wall.
 Named after the popular 1920s dance (Mahjong arrived in America during the same era), the Charleston gives players a chance to improve their hand by trading unwanted tiles with other players.

 No other Mahjong variant in the world uses the Charleston.
-It's one of the defining features that makes American Mahjong unique.
+It's one of the defining features that makes American Mahjong unique — and it's where a large part of the skill advantage is earned.

 How the Charleston Works